What is PC power management (PCPM)? How can PCPM benefit your organization?

 Similarly, your IT department could tell you that power management functionality is now built into programs like Windows and so you could easily use that to achieve your goals.
 Whilst this true, this functionality is limited and inflexible, not able to cope with the varied demands of all the different types of users across your organization.

 So, whilst changing user behavior and using the functionality of existing software may seem attractive from the outside, their impact will be limited and likely to disappear over time.
-To truly provide the flexibility, confidence and manageability needed to ensure that maximum savings are realized, an enterprise-wide PC power management solution is the only way to make this happen.
+To truly provide the flexibility, confidence and manageability needed to ensure that maximum savings are realized, an enterprise-wide PC power management solution is the only realistic way to make this happen.

 Having come to this conclusion, you need to gain buy-in from not just your senior management but also your IT department.
 Let’s start with your senior management, as the justification for this is usually much simpler to provide.
-Any enterprise-wide PC power management solution should be installable on a trial basis (FOC) for 30 days.
+Any enterprise-wide PC power management solution should be installable on a trial basis (POC) for 30 days.
 This will deliver an accurate baseline figure of PC power usage that will enable a ‘before-and-after’ measurement of effectiveness and allow you to specifically identify the savings to be made across the organization.

 From this an ROI case can be made that you will be able to present to senior management as a compelling reason as to why the project should go ahead.
 So, that’s senior management dealt with.
 Now, you need to get IT buy in.
 This might seem to be a waste of your time, but believe me it isn’t.
 We have seen so many prospective PC power management project founder on the rock of IT intransigence and without their buy-in, your solution is not going to get installed.

 Selling the benefits of PC Power Management to IT